yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - The token auth method is responsible for creating and storing token
 - The fundamental goal of all auth mehtods is to obtain a token
 - Each Token has an asssociated policy and a TTL
-- The token auth method can NOT be disabled
+- The default TOKEN auth method can NOT be disabled but another auth methods can be enabled/disabled using the CLI or the API.
 - There are 2 auth methods: human-based and system-based
 - The human-based auth methods are i.e. LDAP, OIDC, Github, Okta, userpass
 - The system-based auth methods are i.e. Token, TLS, k8s, AWS, Azure, GCP, AppRole
 - Cubbyhole and Active Directory are NOT supported auth methods
+- The jwt auth method can be used to authenticate with Vault using OIDC or by providing a JWT (e.g. kubernetes)
+- entity and alias are used identity serets engine
+- An entity can be manually created to map multiple entities as alias (e.g. a user has LDAP, Github, UserPass access and different permissions)

 #### Basic Commands
 ```bash